juanri0s/sbt-sharding/README.md

 ## Environment Variables

-The action also sets these environment variables for convenience:
+The action sets these environment variables for convenience:

 - `SBT_TEST_FILES`: Comma-separated list of test files
 - `SBT_TEST_COMMANDS`: SBT commands to run tests

+**Note:** To set environment variables for your test execution, use the `env` key in your GitHub Actions workflow step, not this action.

 ## Sharding Algorithms